silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/12_Indexes.md

 data model you can reduce the time taken for the framework to find and filter data objects.

 The addition of an indexes should be carefully evaluated as they can also increase the cost of other operations such as `UPDATE`/`INSERT` and `DELETE`.
-An index which has the same cardinality as the table will actually cost you performance.
+An index on a column whose data is non unique will actually cost you performance.
+E.g. In most cases an index on `boolean` status flag, or `ENUM` state will not increase query performance.

 It's important to find the right balance to achieve fast queries using the optimal set of indexes; For SilverStripe applications it's a good practice to: